fromTeal/FromTeal-whitepaper/paper.md

 # fromTeal Whitepaper

 ## Purpose
 - There were these special times & places in history, when a confluence of artists or engineers grouped together to create something really great, that didn't just advance our evolution as a species, but also left many generations afterwards with so much joy & appreciation.
-Think of Vienna in the time of Mozart or Beethoven, Paris in the time of Dada & Surrealism, New York in the time of Warhol & the Velvet Underground, London in the time of Russel & Wittgenstein or Palo Alto in the time of inventing TCP/IP.
+Think of Paris in the time of Dada & Surrealism, London in the time of Russel & Wittgenstein, New York in the time of Warhol & the Velvet Underground or Palo Alto in the time of TCP/IP & Xerox PARC.

 - fromTeal is a digital place for artists & engineers to group together & create great things, while fairly splitting the value created.